soumyadipdas37/finescoop.github.io/source/_posts/sea-of-thieves-is-bound-for-steam.md

 description: The cheerful pirate sim won't be exclusive to the Windows Store anymore.
 categories: [ps4,xboxone,pc,steam]
 featured: true
-excerpt: The cheerful pirate sim won't be exclusive to the Windows Store anymore.
 ---

 Sea of Thieves has been a Windows Store exclusive since its launch in early 2018, but that's about to change: the game is coming to Steam.
 Rare made the announcement today, and while there's no release date as yet, there's already a store page.